letaylor/docker-letaylor/images/trednet-predict/README.md

 # Notes

-Due to conda install issues, `pybedtools` installed via pip in the Dockerfile.
+Due to conda install issues, `pysam` and `pybedtools` installed via pip in the Dockerfile.